3 adults, 3 children dead after passenger helicopter crashes in the Hudson River

 The helicopter flew for about 16 minutes before going down into the water, according to analysis by CNN and flight tracking site FlightRadar 24.

-The flight path shows the aircraft took off from lower Manhattan and did a circle near the Statue of Liberty before flying up the Hudson River to the George Washington Bridge at about 1000 feet.
+The flight path reflects much of what officials said, showing the aircraft took off from lower Manhattan and did a circle near the Statue of Liberty before flying up the Hudson River to the George Washington Bridge at about 1000 feet.
 At that point it turned back south, ultimately coming to rest in the water near New Jersey.

 The path up the Hudson is a popular sightseeing route.